arbitrarybytes/arbitrarybytes/README.md

 I am a **Senior Principal AI Architect** with **18+ years** of enterprise cloud-native engineering and **4+ years** delivering production grade GenAI and Agentic systems at scale.
-I led the architecture and delivery of a **GPT-3.5 powered Shop Virtual Assistant on Dell.com** that drove **$4.9M in incremental revenue** at launch — one of the few engineers to have taken a **multi-agent, MCP-driven agentic commerce vision from whiteboard to production**.
+I led the architecture and delivery of a **GPT-3.5/4o powered Shop Virtual Assistant on a leading eCommerce portal** that drove **> $5M in incremental revenue** at launch — one of the few engineers to have taken a **multi-agent, MCP-driven agentic commerce vision from whiteboard to production**.